morays-community/morays-doc/docs/source/nemo.tuto.rst

     eophis.open_tunnels()

 Coupling is effective.
-Fields can be received and used as arguments for L22DNN.
+Fields can be received and used as arguments for ASFC.
 Import it (step 6):

 .. code-block :: python

-    from models import L22DNN
+    from models import airseaflux

 Exchanges must be synchronized in time, this is done by Loop.
 Loop requires a Tunnel to work with, number of time iteration, and time step value.
 Define Loop (step 7) as follows: